MEMS and Sensors 2018 – Abstracts and Biographies

 Sensing: Delivering the fuel to power AI in healthcare

-Marc-Eric Jones, CEO, Léman Micro Devices
+Marc-Eric Jones, CEO and Founder, Léman Micro Devices

 Mark-Eric Jones is CEO and a founder of Leman Micro Devices SA.
 He is an experienced British entrepreneur with over 30 years in CEO roles in high-tech companies, over 12 years’ executive experience in Silicon Valley private and public companies and 13 years as a CEO in Switzerland.
 He has a track record of creating and growing high-tech start-ups in technology and consumer electronics around the world including experience of exits through NASDAQ IPO as well as trade sales.
 He has an M.A. in Electrical Sciences from Trinity College, Cambridge and is a Fellow of the Institution of Electronics and Technology (IET).